mihirpatel19982/Training-Performance-Dashboard/README.md

-Here’s the README with your requested structure, adding images in relevant sections to enhance clarity:

----

 # Training Data Dashboard

 **Welcome to the Training Data Dashboard!** This Power BI report provides a comprehensive overview of key training metrics, enabling insights into the effectiveness of training programs across different metrics and user segments.